devture/symfony-email-template-bundle/README.md

 `email_wrapper_path` is a layout file for the actual email message.
 A sample one is provided in the bundle (`@DevtureEmailTemplateBundle/email-wrapper.html.twig`), but feel free to make your own.

 `webui_twig_layout_path` is the path to your layout file, which would contain the email template system's web UI.
-The only requirement is that it defines a `content` block.
-The translation system would render its content within it.
+The only requirement is that it defines a `content` block and a `js` block.
+The translation system would render its HTML content within the `content` block and its JS code within the `js` block.

 Example layout file: